NtajiBenbor/HomeTown-Tribute-Site/README.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process
-Startded the project by first looking at the design file provided on figma, taking into account the various design elements and choices.
-Then  when i was ready, i started writing the HTML part to define the basic structure of the project. i Started with the hero section, editting the hero picture to the desired size i wanted. then i proceeded to the section area and designed three cards using CSS flexbox. eventually i concluded by designing the guide Card at the bottom of the page. i used the [Coolors](https://coolors.co/) to generate the color Palettes used for this project.
+I Startded the project by first looking at the design file provided on figma, taking into account the various design elements and choices.
+Then  when i was ready, i started writing the HTML part to define the basic structure of the project. i Started with the hero section, editting the hero picture to the desired size i wanted. then i proceeded to the section area and designed three cards using CSS flexbox. eventually i concluded by designing the guide Card at the bottom of the page. i used the [Coolors](https://coolors.co/) to generate the color Palettes used for this project. s
 ### Built with

 - Semantic HTML5 markup